simonp0420/PSSFSS.jl/docs/src/examples.md

 ## Resistive Square Patch
 This example will demonstrate the ability of PSSFSS to accurately model finite conductivity of FSS metalization.
 It consists of a square finitely conducting patch in a square lattice.
-It is taken from a paper by Alon S. Barlevy and Yahya Rahmat-Samii,
+It is taken from a paper by Barlevy and Rahmat-Samii [barlevy1997fundamental](@cite).
-"Fundamental Constraints on the Electrical Characteristics of Frequency Selective Surfaces", **Electromagnetics**, vol. 17, 1997, pp. 41-68.
 This particular example is from Section 3.2, Figures 7 and 8.
 We will compare PSSFSS results to those digitized from the cited figures.